rsdoiel/antenna/planet.md

 ---

-## Just over 75% of nursing homes are private - HIQA
+## As it happened: HIQA questioned over nursing homes

 date: 2025-06-18, from: RTÉ News